jeaye/blog.jeaye.com/_posts/2017-07-30-nixos-revisited.md

     injection and Nix's standard library, semantic highlighting, linting, SHA-256 calculation (when writing packages), etc., might really help users jump into the Nix world.

+* Declaring private data

+    This is something I've yet to tackle.
+Instead, there are various places within my NixOS files which are marked as `XXX`, with a comment saying what I need to do.
+These comments represent imperative steps I need to take when deploying this configuration to a new machine.
+Currently, this just entails setting up private keys, [htpassword](https://en.wikipedia.org/wiki/.htpasswd) files, and some
+    private git repos which I host.
+A possible solution for passwords, and the like, may be to commit them to git after GPG-encrypting them.
+For everything else, perhaps a GPG-encrypted bash script in the repo, which does the remaining setup interactively, would suffice.

 ### Considering what's left and how things are
 It's been two years with NixOS on my VPS and they've been great.
 My biggest